rozaghaedi/lively-harbor-pages/content/_index.md

         I am a Research Associate at the University of Sheffield, working within the Management School on text mining and data-driven decision support systems.
         My current work involves applying topic modeling (LDA, BERTopic) to analyze UK Modern Slavery Act statements and developing a Decision Support System using the Best–Worst Method (BWM) and Spanning Tree Enumeration (STE).

-        I hold an MSc in Computer Science (Distinction) from the Manchester Metropolitan University, where my dissertation Deep Learning-Based Cross-Domain Facial Expression Recognition and was accepted for presentation at the Asian Conference on Machine Learning (ACML 2025).
+        I hold an MSc in Computer Science (Distinction) from the Manchester Metropolitan University, where my dissertation **Deep Learning-Based Cross-Domain Facial Expression Recognition** was accepted for presentation at the Asian Conference on Machine Learning (ACML 2025).

         My academic and professional experience combine machine learning, computer vision, and software development.
         I am passionate about interdisciplinary applications bridging technology and societal impact.

-        📬 I am open to opportunities in Data Science and Deep Learning Research,roles where I can contribute to impactful, data-driven projects.
+        📬 I am open to opportunities in Data Science and Deep Learning Research roles where I can contribute to impactful, data-driven projects.
       button:
         text: Download CV
         url: uploads/Razieh_Ghaedi_CV.pdf